bflamig/Rpi400Jam/README.md

 For documentation on how to use this SD card image, open the "Step by Step" PDF file from the main Rpi400Jam code directory.

-B. If you'd like to build the Raspberry Pi image yourself, perform the steps below.
+B. If you'd like to install Jamulus yourself, aided by the scripts provided, perform the following steps.

 ## Step 1: Download the tools to your Raspberry Pi: